A Wreath For Eating, Not Hanging On Your Front Door

 Filling

-- Mix together everything but the nuts – hold these for wreath assembly.
+• Mix everything but the nuts – hold these for wreath assembly.

 Crust

-- Then take the other 8 triangles and match them up the other way, joining the base of each inner triangle in a seam with the base of an outer triangle.
+• Then, match the other eight triangles up the other way, joining the base of each inner triangle in a seam with the base of an outer triangle.
 Press the seams together.

-- Keep working around the circle in alternating fashion until you have completed the wreath.
+• Keep working around the circle alternatingly until you have completed the wreath.

-- I usually brush some beaten egg on the dough before putting in the oven.
-Bake 25 minutes until the crust is the color is golden brown.
+• I brush some beaten egg on the dough before putting it in the oven.
+Bake 25 minutes until the crust is golden brown.

 Enjoy!